 No, I won’t post a pie on Pi Day.
 I have renounced The Mathematics.
+I also wrote this at like 3AM, so it doesn’t really make sense.
 Have a good day.

 – Stephen Ai, former Math Man™

 Despite rapidly-approaching end-of-term essay deadlines, I finally sat down to rewatch Fullmetal Alchemist: Brotherhood, for the first time since it aired back in 2009.
 To be honest, I had forgotten how dark the plot was (it is likely that I didn’t completely understand it the first time around).
 This was quite a spooky experience, due to my *very wise* decision to watch these episodes alone in the dark during the ungodly hours of 2-4AM.
 This spook-factor was all compounded by the fact that I was full of nervous, manic energy in regards to my essay evaluations.
 After watching several thousand anime characters die per episode, hoisting myself out of bed, I would make my way to the bathroom, pass the mirror, look myself in the eye, and immediately think about my fragile mortality.
 This was a fun nightly routine.